 Large breed dogs are not all the same

 Recent studies have shown that large breed dogs fall into two main groups, either robust or athletic.
 Large breed dogs have a different body shape either developed for strength or speed.
+Large dogs may be:

 - Robust dogs generally have the same chest and waist measurement, giving the body a ‘cylinder-shaped’ look.
 They also have a massive body shape and powerful frame